 - Throbbing or dull pain in the lower back

-- Amniotic sac rupture – you might experience frequent contractions if the labor is imminent.
+- Amniotic saciXThe thin-walled fluid-filled sac in the uterus where the embryo grows and eventually forms the fetus. rupture – you might experience frequent contractions if the labor is imminent.
 Water leak

-If the leaking water is colorless, odorless and is gushing or leaking slowly, then it indicates the rupture of amniotic sac.
+If the leaking water is colorless, odorless and is gushing or leaking slowly, then it indicates the rupture of the amniotic sac.
 It means your labor will start soon.
+But even if labor does not start, just let your doctor know.

 What Happens After The Water Breaks?